UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2020-11-27-compe-club-weekly.md

 [sidebar]
 align = "right"
 +++
 Welcome to the 12th Week of school!
 We have only about a week left to go.
-I wish you guys all the bests for rest of semester.
-Today I brought some student opportunities and information about interesting events.
+I wish you guys all the best for rest of semester.
+Today I have some student opportunities and information about interesting events.
 <br/>

 ### Highlights: